infiniticio/infinitic/zenaton-taskManager-engine-pulsar/README.md

 ## Usage

-Job Manager can be used for different usages, by prefixing certain topics
+Task Manager can be used for different usages, by prefixing certain topics

 > Note: -Prefix option can be used once and is remembered after

-### Install job manager for Tasks processing
+### Install task manager for Tasks processing

 ```shell script
 gradle install -Prefix=tasks
 ```

-### Install job manager for Decisions processing
+### Install task manager for Decisions processing

 ```shell script
 gradle install -Prefix=decisions
 ```

-## Update job manager (dev only)
+## Update task manager (dev only)

 ```shell script
 gradle update -Prefix=tasks